balvig/bricks/README.md

 - [ ] More tests
 - [ ] Make aliexpress ble button send notifications
 - [ ] Idea: Move sender macAddr into message to reduce params to 1?
+- [ ] ESP32 suffers from random brownouts on boot.
+Should sleep care about reset reason?

 ## Hardware